Diabetes is caused by the failure of the body to develop enough insulin, which is crucial in enabling cells to absorb glucose from the bloodstream.

 There are several reasons why your dog may be underweight.
 Apart from feeding your dog the wrong diet and not following the right routine, these things may cause your dog to lose weight.
 These are as follows:

 - A health problem – The likelihood of a diabetic dog having other diseases is extremely high.
-Aside from diabetic, the dog may also have inflammatory bowel disease, exocrine pancreatic insufficiency, or protein-losing nephropathy.
+Aside from diabetes, the dog may also have inflammatory bowel disease, exocrine pancreatic insufficiency, or protein-losing nephropathy.
 These diseases can also cause weight loss in a dog.
 Therefore, you should have the vet check if the dog has any other underlying problem apart from canine diabetes.

 - Stress – Just like humans, stress can also lead to weight loss besides having diabetes.
 The frequent visits to the vet, pain in the body, and other external factors may be putting excess pressure on your dog.
 As a result, the dog may be stressed, which may cause it to lose weight.
 That’s why your dog needs you more than ever if it’s suffering from canine diabetes.
 Don’t let your dog see that you’re stressed because of it, as you will transfer the stress to the dog, too!

 - Gut system problem – good gut health is essential for any diabetic dog.
 This is because the gut system plays a crucial role in a diabetic dog’s overall health and wellbeing.
 Also, the gut system is vital when it comes to maintaining health.
 Because of this, you should contact your vet and tell them to recommend the right foods for improving the gut system’s health.

 If your diabetic dog starts losing weight, know it’s not the end of its road.
 Your dog can still live for many years as long as you take good care of it and give it the right diet.
 If the normal dog diabetic diet isn’t working, talk to your vet, and follow whatever they recommend.